1. Home

 Scottish Home Report

-This is what you need if you are selling a property in Scotland, as it's a legal requirement to have a survey before you sell your property.
+This is what you need if you are selling a property in Scotland.
+This is because it's a legal requirement to have a survey before you sell your property.
 If you need a Scottish Home Report we can help you compare prices from local surveyors.

 Where can you find a surveyor?